budgebi/pipeable/readme.md

 ## Installation

-You may install @pipeable with the following.
+You may install Pipeable with the following.

 ```
 pip install pipeable